 More rehab centers are taking a holistic approach to treating addiction.
 It’s also a method for treating mental health disorders and their symptoms.
 In this type of program, the person focuses on improving nutrition and getting regular exercise.
-They may be lacking nutrients that has caused their body to respond in negative ways.
+They may be lacking nutrients.
+This may have caused their body to respond in negative ways.

 Most treatment plans will consist of different methods of treatment to help you reach your goals.
-They won’t be the same for every person because each one responds to therapy in unique ways.
+They won’t be the same for every person because each person responds to therapy in a different way..

 You should take the time to do some research on the best treatment programs for your addiction.
-You’ll want to look at a center that treats prescription medication addiction, but you must consider whether you need inpatient or outpatient care and whether an IOP is the best choice to help you get your life back.
+Look for a center that treats prescription medication addiction.
+Consider whether you need inpatient or outpatient care and whether an IOP is the best choice to help you get your life back.

-You’ll want to compare therapy options at the treatment centers so you know what to expect when you apply.
+You’ll want to compare therapy options at the treatment centers, so you know what to expect when you apply.
 Look for a center with a solid reputation for treating addiction.
-You should take a tour of the facility and ask any questions you have about the program, treatment or other concerns.
+If you’re interested in getting treated by us, you should take a tour of the facility and ask any questions you have about our programs.

-Here at Northpoint Recovery Evergreen, we want you to win the battle with drug addiction.
-We provide the tools you need to succeed through our intensive outpatient program.
-We offer a state of the art facility which provides a program similar to what you would get at an inpatient center with more flexibility.
+Here at Northpoint Recovery Evergreen, we want you to win your battle with drug addiction.
+We provide the tools you need to succeed.
+Our state-of-the-art facility provides a program that is similar to what you would get at an inpatient center, but with more flexibility.
 You can continue to work a job, go to school or care for your family while getting the treatment you need to move forward with your life.

 We create tailored treatment plans for every individual so you know you’re getting the best care possible.
-Northpoint Recovery takes the holistic approach to drug treatment so you can feel healthy and ready to face life again when you complete your treatment plan.
+Northpoint Recovery takes a holistic approach to drug treatment, so you can feel healthy and ready to face life again upon completing your treatment plan.

 Our admissions coordinators are here to help you get started with treatment the right way.
 They'll verify your health insurance, help set up travel arrangements, and make sure your transition into treatment is smooth and hassle-free.(425) 629-0433 Contact Us